nathanael-fijalkow/games_book/_build/html/_sources/Classic/2_Regular/zielonka.md

 The Zielonka tree $T_\F$ has three nodes $\set{1,2}, \set{1}$, and $\set{2}$, and $m_\F = 2$.
 Indeed $\Muller(\F)$ is determined with finite memory strategies of size $2$: intuitively the memory structure is used to remember which colour was last seen.
-A game with a partial colouring function where two memory states is necessary is presented in {ref}`Figure <2-fig:lower_bound_zielonka>`.
+A game with a partial colouring function where two memory states is necessary is presented in Figure {ref}`2-fig:lower_bound_zielonka`.
 However, $\Muller(\F)$ is positionally determined for games with total colouring functions (as we have defined them originally): intuitively since every vertex has colour either $1$ or $2$, there is no need to remember which colour was last seen.